Héctor Carrasco

-Héctor Pacheco Carrasco (born October 22, 1969) is a former Major League Baseball relief pitcher.
-He bats and throws right handed.
+Héctor Pacheco Carrasco (born October 22, 1969) is a Dominican former professional baseball relief pitcher.
+He played in Major League Baseball (MLB) for the Cincinnati Reds, Kansas City Royals, Minnesota Twins, Boston Red Sox, Baltimore Orioles, Washington Nationals, and Los Angeles Angels of Anaheim.
+He also played in Nippon Professional Baseball (NPB) for the Kintetsu Buffaloes.
+He bats and throws right-handed.

 In a twelve-season career, Carrasco has posted a 44–50 record with 19 saves and a 3.99 ERA in 637 relief appearances and ten starts.